stacks-network/docs/src/pages/write-smart-contracts/public-registry-tutorial.md

 -> Note: The `AccountsApi` and other Api methods provide parameters to page through the results using `limit` and `offset`.
 See [the docs](https://blockstack.github.io/stacks-blockchain-api/client/interfaces/getaccounttransactionsrequest.html) for more details.

-=> Congratulations!
+=> Congratulations.
 You just implemented a list of recent activities that was fetched from the blockchain.

 ![How recent activities look like](/images/todos-recent-activities.png)